hswlab/kati/README.md

 # Next milestone v7.0.0
- - [ ] Better voice input by using AI STT models (Maybe Whisper or a restricted free to use API.
+ - [ ] Better voice input by using AI STT models (Maybe Whisper, Vosk or a restricted free to use API.
 I will also keep System.Speech as a fallback solution)

 # Ideas for upcoming milestones
 - [ ] Feature to convert text to audiofile (suno-ai/bark => PABannier/bark.cpp is a nice candidate.
 TikTok voice is also nice to use)